WOLFSHEAD THROUGH THE AGES -- The History of Robin Hood

 I suspect this series will have little impact on the legend as a whole.
 But who knows for sure?
 I wouldn't have expected the Arab Merry Man to be come such an essential element to modern versions of the legend.

 I first wrote the words above - with some later rewriting - in the late 1990s.
-Now a new Robin Hood TV series is set to premiere on BBC One.
-It uses the Robin Hood legend to discuss current political issues such as the war in Iraq, and features a youthful (almost "boy band") Robin to appeal to younger audiences.
+In 2006, a new Robin Hood TV series premiered on BBC One and later on BBC America.
+It capitalizes on current political issues with allegories to the war in Iraq and anti-terrorism legislation, and features a youthful (almost "boy band") Robin to appeal to younger audiences.
+In 2010, Russell Crowe played an older Robin Hood in a new feature film.
+(Originally he was cast as a heroic Sheriff of Nottingham.)

 Robin Hood will continue to take on new forms.
 I wonder what Robin will be like when I am old and grey.
 Well, he'll be eternally young and fresh.
 Of that, I am certain.